310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 <th>(But not knowing where this is heading is making me uneasy.)</th>

-<th>(No—That’s exactly why we *have* to make a decision by today.)</th>
+<th>(No— That’s exactly why we *have* to make a decision by today.)</th>

 <th>(I can’t just avoid thinking about these tiring topics by indulging myself in my comfort zone because I'm too afraid of pain.)</th>

 <th>(That was exactly the type of people I felt so frustrated with when I was a junior.)</th>

-<th>(I just wanted to change our situation—our very existence, even if it was by pure force.
+<th>(I just wanted to change our situation — our very existence, even if it was by pure force.
 Though… I was too much of a coward to do something as violent as that.)</th>

 <th>(But… That’s exactly why this time around—)</th>